How the factory farming industry is funded

 As superannuation funds grow every larger and look to invest in animal agriculture operations, it becomes even more likely that your superannuation is funding cruelty.

 We are sure you don’t want to finance animal suffering.
-So, we encourage you to use our email template to contact your super and find out their position on animal welfare to ensure you are not playing a part in exploiting farm animals.
+You can find out your super's position is on animal welfare to ensure you are not playing a part in exploiting farm animals.